-FOURTH AMENDMENT TO THE TRIBAL/STATE COMPACT FOR CLASS III GAMING BETWEEN THE TULALIP TRIBES OF WASHINGTON AND THE STATE OF WASHINGTON
+SEVENTH AMENDMENT TO THE TRIBAL/STATE COMPACT FOR CLASS III GAMING BETWEEN THE TULALIP TRIBES OF WASHINGTON AND THE STATE OF WASHINGTON

-WHEREAS, on August 2, 1991, the State of Washington and the Tulalip Tribes of Washington executed a Class III Gaming Compact pursuant to the Indian Gaming Regulatory Act of 1988, P.L.
+WHEREAS, on the 2nd day of August, 1991, the State of Washington and the Tulalip Tribes of Washington (hereinafter referred to as the "Tribe") executed a Class III Gaming Compact pursuant to the Indian Gaming Regulatory Act (IGRA) of 1988, P.L.
 100-497, codified at 25 USC Section 2701 et seq. and 18 USC Section 1166-1168, and

-WHEREAS, the Class III Gaming Compact executed by the State and the Tribe, as well as later amendments thereto, were approved by the Secretary of the Interior and are in full force and effect (hereinafter referred to as the "Compact"), and
+WHEREAS, the Class III Gaming Compact executed by the State and the Tribe, as well any amendments thereto, were approved by the Secretary of the Interior and are in full force and effect (hereinafter referred to as the "Compact"), and